-During the Early Cretaceous Period, Australia formed the eastern peninsula of the fragmenting supercontinent of Gondwana.
+During the Early Cretaceous Epoch, Australia formed the eastern peninsula of the fragmenting supercontinent of Gondwana.

 It was connected to eastern Antarctica and New Zealand, with a vast seaway covering much of present-day Queensland and Central Australia.